ahlove3/480/FinalProject/Readme.md

 **_How to quickly identify likely cyber actors based on associated locations, targets, softwares, and techniques after an attack._**

-This project focused on cyber actors in China.
+This project's focus on cyber adversaries in China.
 Our aim was to identify and predict which techniques are most likely to be seen in future attacks among various cyber adversaries.
 We hope that this would allow an organization to quickly classify the likely cyber actors as information is collected specifying details of an attack.
 We collected all of our data from the not-for-profit think tank MITRE.
 MITRE collected their supplementary information and data from a variety of cybersecurity firms such as McAfee, RSA, and Crowdstrike.

 Our dataset was hand filled and contains the name, aliases, targets, softwares, techniques, location or IP address associated with the groups, as well as common times for the groups to attack.
 Not all the data could be found among the various groups.
 Between the three groups Night Dragon had information on common times associated with their attacks, whereas the others did not.
 In comparison, Deep Panda had a significant amount of IP addresses associated with them as well as much more alias than the other cyber adversaries.